sebastiantoh/tp/docs/UserGuide.md

 * `STATUS` can be either `completed` or `pending`.

 **Example**:
-Let's say that you want to view all your pending reminders.
+Let's say that you want to view all your completed reminders.
 Here's how you can do so:

-1. Type `reminder list st/pending` in the **Command Box** and press <kbd>Enter</kbd>.
+1. Type `reminder list st/completed` in the **Command Box** and press <kbd>Enter</kbd>.

-2. The **Result Box** will display a message noting that the command was successful, and the **Reminder List** will show a list of pending reminders.
+2. The **Result Box** will display a message noting that the command was successful, and the **Reminder List** will show a list of completed reminders.

 #### Adding reminders: `reminder add` \[Sebastian Toh Shi Jian\]